-- a planned online safety programme should be provided as part of IT/PHSE/other lessons and should be regularly revisited this will cover both the use of IT and new technologies in school and outside school. - key online safety messages should be reinforced as part of a planned programme of assemblies and tutorial/pastoral activities. - pupils should be taught in all lessons to be critically aware of the materials/content they access on-line and be guided to validate the accuracy of information. - pupils should be taught to acknowledge the source of information used and to respect copyright when using material accessed from the internet.

-- pupils should be supported in building resilience to radicalisation by providing a safe environment for talking about such issues. - pupils should be helped to understand the need for the pupil AUP and encouraged to adopt safe and responsible use of IT, the internet and mobile devices both within and outside school. - Staff should act as good role models in their use of IT, the internet and mobile devices.
+- a planned online safety programme should be provided as part of IT/PHSE/other lessons and should be regularly revisited - this will cover both the use of IT and new technologies in school and outside school. - key online safety messages should be reinforced as part of a planned programme of assemblies and tutorial/pastoral activities. - pupils should be taught in all lessons to be critically aware of the materials/content they access on-line and be guided to validate the accuracy of information. - pupils should be helped to understand the need for the pupil AUP and encouraged to adopt safe and responsible use of IT, the internet and mobile devices both within and outside school. - Staff should act as good role models in their use of IT, the internet and mobile devices.